 In short, dropshipping is a retail fulfilment method where the seller doesn’t keep the products it sells in stock.
 Instead, when the merchant sells a product, they buy the item from a third party that also ships it directly to the customer.
 As a result, as a seller, you never see or handle the products.
-This great for multiple reasons, the main ones being:
+This is great for multiple reasons, the main ones being:

 - You don’t need a big initial investment, keeping your risk low.

 - You don’t need to have space to store the stock.

 If you get it right, dropshipping can be nearly fully automated.

 Unknown to many, there is a huge, untapped market for selling not only print books but also e-books and audiobooks on Amazon and Audible.

 This can be a fantastic side hustle for aspiring writers who dream about writing their own book without a doubt.
 But what most people might not realise is that you don’t necessarily need to write the book yourself.
 In brief, you can outsource most of the elements of the process and concentrate on research and publishing – both of which Amazon has made very simple.
 Freelance sites such as Fiverr have thousands of skilled ghostwriters, cover designers and voice actors to help you save time.